proveskit/Documentation/docs/Assembly_Guide_V2/Chapter_2.md

 ## Make 4-6 Jumped 2 Position Pico-Lock Cable Assemblies
 <div class="result" markdown>

+!!!
+Note
-**1.** 300mm 5 position Pico-Lock cable assemblies have been included in the kit as well as 2 position connectors.
+    300mm 5 position Pico-Lock cable assemblies have been included in the kit as well as 2 position connectors.
 The 100mm assemblies will be used for connecting the solar boards to the EPS, and the 300mm assemblies will be used to create all the needed 2 position Pico-Lock assemblies.

-The first step will require taking a cable out of the 300mm 5 position assembly.
+**1.**  The first step will require taking a cable out of the 300mm 5 position assembly.
 To start, take the needle nose tweezers and lift the locking mechanism as seen in Figure 2.1 and pull the cable from each connector housing.

+*<p align="center">**Figure 2.1:**</p>*
 **2.** Take the freed cable and insert both ends into one 2 position connector housing as seen in Figure 2.2

 *<p align="center">**Figure 2.2:**</p>*